NoriSte/ui-testing-best-practices/sections/advanced/combinatorial-testing.md

 ### (2) Code Example - [Siemens Building Operator CI configuration](https://cypress.slides.com/cypress-io/siemens-case-study#/16)

 Refer to the slides link above or the [webcast](https://www.youtube.com/watch?v=aMPkaLOpyns&t=1624s) for a detailed explanation on how to measure combinatorial coverage with [CAMetrics](https://matris.sba-research.org/tools/cametrics/#/new).
-Essentially, you generate a csv file with any CT tool and drag&drop it to CAMetrics.
+Essentially, you generate a CSV file with any Combinatorial Testing tool and drag&drop it to CAMetrics.
 After that, CAMetrics can give you various combinatorial coverage reports.

 > Mind that it is trivial to [convert csv to JSON](https://www.csvjson.com/csv2json), then use the JSON file for data-driven testing in any test framework of choice.